maxaeon/EQ-bench/README.md

 # AI EQ Research Hub

-**Note:** This repository is the initial public release (tagged `ai-eq-bench-public`) and may later migrate under the ML Commons umbrella.

-## Project Disclosure
-This work is supported by external funding from Inflection AI to ensure its release under an open-source license (MIT).
+**Note:** This work is supported by external funding from Inflection AI to ensure its release under an open-source license (MIT).
 There is no commercial ownership of the outputs.
 All contributions are published for public use and reuse.
+This repository is the initial public release (tagged `ai-eq-bench-public`) and may later migrate under the ML Commons umbrella.

 Welcome to the **AI EQ Research Hub**.
 We are committed to collaboratively developing, refining, and promoting standardized benchmarks for assessing emotional intelligence in artificial intelligence systems.
 You can find our deployed page [here](https://maxaeon.github.io/EQ-bench/).